WasmEdge/WasmEdge/docs/install.md

 $ sudo ./install_wasmedge.sh /usr/local --enable-ext
 ```

-You can now use WasmEdge from the [CLI](run.md), or launch it from an application.
+**That's it!** You can now use WasmEdge from the [CLI](run.md), or launch it from an application.
 To update WasmEdge to a new release, just re-run the above command to write over the old files.

 ## What's installed